Rising bad debts hamper Spanish bank recovery

 But its net interest income, the difference between the amount it pays for deposits and charges for loans, fell 36 percent on the first half of 2012, while its bad loans rose to 13.4 percent of the total from 13.1 percent at the end of March.

-"We still have not arrived at a favorable moment for credit to grow again," said Sevilla, adding families were still tightening their belts and companies were seeking to cut debt.
+"We still have not arrived at a favourable moment for credit to grow again," said Sevilla, adding families were still tightening their belts and companies were seeking to cut debt.

 Bankinter's first-half net profit was 102 million euros, up sharply up from the year before.
 Its bad debt ratio rose to 4.6 percent from 4.5 percent at the end of March, although it said the rate of increase had slowed quarter on quarter.